-I know it can be tempting to check and respond to just one more email when you’re watching a family movie or doing something with your kids, but trust me when I say that they’ll notice how connected you are to your devices instead of being focused on them.
+I know it can be tempting to check your email when you’re watching a family movie.
+Trust me when I say that they’ll notice how connected you are to your devices rather than them.

 Even small children pick up on everything.
-When my son has basketball practice, I’ve felt tempted to bring my laptop and catch up on work while he practices but sometimes I’ve noticed he looks over at me to see if I’m watching him especially when he makes a shot.
+When my son has basketball practice, I’ve felt tempted to bring my laptop and catch up on work.
+However, sometimes I’ve noticed he looks over at me to see if I’m watching him; especially when he makes a shot.

-That made me realize that I didn’t want him to remember me as the mom who was always attached to her laptop and phone when he was growing up so I work very efficiently during the time I have so I can disconnect completely when the time comes.
+That made me realize that I didn’t want him to remember mom always on her laptop or phone.
+Because of that, I work very efficiently during the time I have so I can disconnect when the time comes.

 Consider Outsourcing Some Tasks

 If your work responsibilities are tearing you away from spending precious time with your kids, consider outsourcing some tasks to lighten your workload.
 Sometimes it’s worth it to buy back your time so you can do other things.